Check the top menu for each event (more details). There are 5 events to choose from:

 Although the roads are closed there will be emergency services vehicles on the course so please be aware of motorbikes, cars and ambulances travelling on the course.

 Yes.
 All participants need to be entered so they are covered for insurance.
-100% of the entry money for the Cadbury Mini Marathon is donated to the Clown Doctors.

-From Cadbury race precinct to Travelodge Hobart
+From race precinct to Hobart City

 Parking is limited at Cadbury Estate and we encourage participants to allow extra time to get to the race precinct.